OSRM Table API: Free and open source distance matrix API

 REACT_APP_GOOGLE_API_KEY={GOOGLE_API_KEY}

-REACT_APP_API_URL indicates that the paired "API" backend, osrm_table_api_backend, runs on port 3001.
+indicates that the paired "API" backend, osrm_table_api_backend, runs on port 3001.

-REACT_APP_GOOGLE_KEY and REACT_APP_MAPBOX_ACCESS_TOKEN are your Google Maps (retrieving your Google API key) and Mapbox (how do I set up my Mapbox access token?)
+are your Google Maps (retrieving your Google API key) and Mapbox (how do I set up my Mapbox access token?)
 API keys respectively.

-Run npm install to install the required dependencies and npm start to spin up the server.
+to spin up the server.
 Fire up localhost:3000 in your browser and you should see an empty map centered on Vancouver, Canada.
-The location address bar should work just fine but pressing the [ πŸ” ] button will return a 400 bad request response.
+The location address bar should work just fine but pressing the [ π ] button will return a 400 bad request response.

 osrm_table_api_backend